ayeshavm/fashion-recommender/README.md

 ![White pleated skirt](data/screenshots/zara_05.jpg)
 `🖼️ zara_06.jpg → a brown jacket with a pepo collar and a pepo pepo pepo pepo pepo` --> Updated to `a knit peplum brown jacket with a peterpan collar`
 ![Brown peplum jacket](data/screenshots/zara_06.jpg)

+- Generate the graph architecture, where
+   - `Nodes` : item node i.e. each item image will have an item node attribute node i.e. each keyword will correspond to an attribute node
+   - `Edges` : item -> attribute edge, and we have item -> item for item similarity edges

 ## 🔍 **EDA**